 - Care of patients by physicians experienced in diabetes must be ensured (Herold 2021)

 An external pump causes a continuous infusion with insulin.
-On modern devices, the basal rate can be programmed separately for each hour and controlled with different daily programs for e.g. weekends, menstruation, alternating shifts, etc. This makes it possible to counteract changing loads and the dawn phenomenon.
+On modern devices, the basal rate can be programmed separately for each hour and controlled with different daily programs for e.g. weekends, menstruation, rotating shifts, etc. This makes it possible to counteract changing loads and the dawn phenomenon.

 For the patient, it is possible to have the device administer bolus insulin in addition to meals - depending on the amount of food to be ingested and the preprandial blood glucose.